Set up Elasticsearch service

 .magento.app.yaml in the Git branch.
 For example:

 Merge and deploy the code to set the configurations for Elasticsearch.
+For information on how these changes affect your environments, see

-Add Elasticsearch to your site
+Add Elasticsearch plugins

 The following are supported Elasticsearch plugins for version 2.4: